NETSCAN-dev/NETSCAN-documents/m2b.md

 > For view size larger than 32.5mm,
 > micro-track's position resolution in connection calculation
 > becomes x2 worse than basic resolution of 0.015micron.
+>
+> Angle torelance is calculated as ErrAng + ErrDist + ErrShur x base-track-angle for x and y projections.
+>

 + usage : m2b pl[-zone] [options]
 + options ( those are in **bold** must be given )
   - **--descriptor event-descriptor**